Prehistory of Australia: Arrival

+Recent genomic studies indicate that all non–sub-Saharan African populations, including present-day Aboriginal Australians, carry Neanderthal DNA acquired through a single interbreeding event in Europe between approximately 51.5 and 43.5 thousand years ago.
+If correct, this genetic evidence would constrain the timing of the ancestry of present-day Sahul populations to after ~50 kya, making it unlikely that a ~65 kya arrival contributed to the modern gene pool.
+However, earlier anatomically modern human occupations not ancestral to living populations cannot be ruled out.

 There is considerable discussion among archaeologists as to the route taken by the first migrants to Australia, widely taken to be ancestors of the modern Aboriginal peoples.
 Migration took place during the closing stages of the Pleistocene, when sea levels were much lower than they are today.
 Repeated episodes of extended glaciation during the Pleistocene epoch resulted in decreases of sea levels by more than 100 metres in Australasia.
 People appear to have arrived by sea during a period of glaciation, when New Guinea and Tasmania were joined to the continent of Australia.
 The continental coastline extended much further out into the Timor Sea, and Australia and New Guinea formed a single landmass (known as Sahul), connected by an extensive land bridge across the Arafura Sea, Gulf of Carpentaria and Torres Strait.
 Nevertheless, the sea still presented a major obstacle so it is theorised that these ancestral people reached Australia by island hopping.
 Two routes have been proposed.
 One follows an island chain between Sulawesi and New Guinea and the other reaches North Western Australia via Timor.
 Rupert Gerritsen has suggested an alternative theory, involving accidental colonisation as a result of tsunamis.
-The journey still required sea travel however, making them some of the world's earliest mariners.
+The journey still required sea travel, however, making them some of the world's earliest mariners.

 In the 2013 book First Footprints: The Epic Story of the First Australians, Scott Cane writes that the first wave may have been prompted by the eruption of Toba, and if they arrived around 70,000 years ago, they could have crossed the water from Timor, when the sea level was low – but if they came later, around 50,000 years ago, a more likely route would be through the Moluccas to New Guinea.
 Given that the likely landfall regions have been under around 50 metres of water for the last 15,000 years, it is unlikely that the timing will ever be established with certainty.